Enterprise & Industry

-China’s Type 095 nuclear submarine spotted for first time in new satellite images
+China's Type 095 nuclear submarine spotted in satellite images, narrowing US tech gap

 Satellite imagery analyzed by defense publications Janes and Naval News has revealed the first visual confirmation of China's next-generation Type 095 nuclear-powered attack submarine (SSN).
 The images, captured between February 9-12, 2026, show the vessel being fitted out at the Bohai Shipyard in Huludao.
 This marks a major milestone in China's naval modernization, signaling a direct challenge to US underwater superiority.